-These days, bathroom shelving can range from the ultra-functional to the purely aesthetic.
+These days, bathroom shelving can range from ultra-functional to purely aesthetic.
 Either way, it has the decorative prowess to lend an added element of interest in a space that can otherwise err on the utilitarian side.
-Think about it, unless you have the ability to remodel the entire room with bold architectural moments, it's the smaller components, such as the hardware, lighting, fittings, decor, and storage (yes, storage!) that give a bath its unique character.
+Think about it: Unless you have the ability to remodel the entire room with bold architectural moments, it's the smaller components — such as the hardware, lighting, fittings, decor, and storage (yes, storage!) — that give a bath its unique character.
 And while we can't resist a woven basket in the corner or a rustic footstool propped next to a tub, there's something to be said about a set of shelves that marry form and function with flair.

 Video of the Day

 Interior designer Lisa Shaffer of Lisa & Leroy agrees that function should be the first consideration.
 "It's important for most clients to have enough storage in any bathroom," she says, "and once we have satisfied that need, we often will incorporate open shelving for aesthetics or for towel storage.
 Adding shelving is a great way to add life through plants and additional decor.
 In a powder room, it can also be a great way to add more surface space for items like soaps and candles."

 Shaffer also loves to change up materials for shelving.
 "We love to get creative," she says.
 "You will see us use glass, wood, stone, and even tile.
 Using different materials really gives them an extra custom look."